 Welcome.
 This wiki has been created as a central repository for maintaining an updated list of resources available to those researching the history of the People's Republic of China.

 This wiki is publicly readable, but in order to maintain the integrity and rigor of the content, only registered users have permission to edit pages or upload items.
 If you would like to become a registered user please contact the admin.
-This wiki uses dokuwiki.
-For more on how to format text on a dokuwiki, see the syntax page on the main dokuwiki site.

 Background and rationale for this wiki

 Conducting research and fieldwork in China and on PRC history is in a constant state of flux.
 To date, however, there has been no attempt to keep scholars up to date with changes.
 Starting a new project or planning research trips often feels like a game of chance: will an archive be open to the public?
 Will I find anything on the topic I'm looking for, will they let me see anything?
 Are there new databases, websites of sources, or other avenues I can peruse?
 Where can I get what I need, and if I can't get it then what should I do next?
 In some unfortunate cases, the political situation in the ground in China changes so drastically in a short period of time that an archive, database, website, or other resource becomes inaccessible between the time a project is proposed and when it's funded, making original plans completely unfeasible.
 The goal of a wiki written and maintained by current researchers and scholars in the field is largely to help remedy these issues.